Custom Shirts Come in many Shapes and Sizes

 Place ruler down the bend of the shirt.
 The shirt size you are using will dictate how far down the design should start.
 Reference the chart above to make sure you get the correct starting spot.
 In my case, I am using a Medium Shirt, so I am placing the design about 2.5″ below the collar.

-Applying the Design
+Applying the HTV Design to your Shirt

 Align the folds of the design against the fold of the shirt.
 Do not align it against the edge of the ruler.